 As you might know, if you’ve read my article on Genoa, I’ve finally made it to one of the most beautiful places on Earth (in my view of course): Cinque Terre, Italy.
-And because I know how much research I’ve done before going and I also know how important it is to have all the correct information when planning your trip, I’ve decided to share with you my learnings from the trip: my complete guide to Cinque Terre.
+And because I know how much research I’ve done before going and I also know how important it is to have all the correct information when planning your trip, I’ve decided to share with you my learnings from the trip: my complete guide to Cinque Terre and my Cinque Terre itinerary.

 I will share with you everything you might want to know before visiting Cinque Terre: the best time to visit Cinque Terre, the best town to stay in Cinque Terre, best things to do in Cinque Terre, how to visit Cinque Terre, taking a trip from Milan to Cinque Terre, and most importantly, the best views in Cinque Terre.